 Smartphone enabled bracelet tailors suggestions based on mood and diet

 The EmoPulse Smile Bracelet Smartphone is a phone that can be worn as a bracelet, and features sensors that can pick up on the wearer’s stress, mood, diet, and overall well-being.
 The smartphone wraps around the user’s wrist and features a flexible material for its twin displays.
-The Smile runs an algorithm based, custom Linux AI operating system, and uses biosensors embedded in the device to gather information about its wearer, which help automate certain processes.
-After watching a few movies or listening to streamed music, for example, the system will recommend more content based on user tastes and/or emotional responses, and the accuracy of the predictions will increase over time with continued use.
+The Smile runs an algorithm-based, custom Linux AI operating system, and uses biosensors embedded in the device to gather information about its wearer, which help automate specific processes.
+After watching a few movies or listening to streaming music, for example, the system will recommend more content based on user tastes and emotional responses, and the accuracy of the predictions will increase over time with continued use.
 The sensors could also be used alongside virtual physical trainers to help keep users in shape with personal, monitored workouts.